syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 Next

-'Iterate through data table rows
+'Iterates through data table rows

 For Each datarow As DataRow In datatable.Rows

-'Add new row to the table
+'Adds new row to the table

 row = table.AddRow(True, False)

 For Each datacolumn As Object In datarow.ItemArray

-'Add new cell
+'Adds new cell

 Dim cell As WTableCell = row.AddCell()

-'Add contents from the data table to the table cell
+'Adds contents from the data table to the table cell

 cell.AddParagraph().AppendText(datacolumn.ToString())